 Lent has started and I am looking for more creative ways to enjoy fish and seafood on Fridays…well…any day for that matter!
-I was thinking about my Blackened Grouper and wanted to elevate the recipe just a touch…Fish and Chips, my way!
+I was thinking about my Blackened Grouper and wanted to elevate the recipe just a touch…Fish and Chips, my way with a Blackened Grouper Sandwich.
 I picked the most perfect bun, and made the best creamy cole slaw.
 For the side, my Homemade French Fries!

 In order to properly blacken anything, you need the seasoning blend, and a cast iron pan.
 If you follow me, you know I use cast iron a lot.
 Click here to check out the one I use most often.
 It is also the perfect one to start, or even add to your collection.